You may have heard a lot about TENS units or perhaps you’ve just discovered the therapy and want to know more.

-One of the major benefits of TENS therapy is that it’s a natural and effective form of pain relief with little or no known side effects.
+One of the major benefits of transcutaneous electrical nerve stimulation is that it’s a natural and effective form of pain relief with little or no known side effects.

 A systematic review of research in 2014 found that overwhelmingly TENS was proven to treat both acute and chronic pain.

-For example, a longitudinal research project published in 2015 looked at how the side effects of pain medication can influence a patient’s daily activities.
+For example, a longitudinal study published in 2015 looked at how the side effects of medication can influence a patient’s daily activities.

-The endorphins act as transmitters creating a feeling of ecstasy and well-being which in turn helps to reduce pain signals.
+Endorphins act as transmitters, creating a feeling of ecstasy and wellbeing which in turn helps to reduce pain signals.

 Natural ways to release endorphins include music, sex, chocolate and group exercise.

-The NHS also recognizes that a TENS unit helps to produce endorphins.
-The electrical impulses are thought to stimulate the production of endorphins.
+The UK’s NHS also recognizes that TENS helps!
+Electrical impulses are thought to stimulate the production of endorphins.

 This short film from neurotech explains how the process works:

-Research shows how important endorphins are in pain management, which is one of the reasons why TENS is thought to be effective for pain relief.
+Research shows how important endorphins are in pain management, which is one of the reasons why TENS is thought to be such an effective form of relief.

-Studies have proven that a TENS unit can help to decrease or block pain signals traveling to the brain, providing users with the pain relief they crave.
+Studies have proven that a TENS device can help to decrease or block pain signals traveling to the brain, providing users with the relief they crave.

 When you look at the science behind how a TENS unit actually works, you can see how the machine stimulates the nerves.
 It’s this stimulation that is thought to keep the pain signals from reaching the brain.

-As well as reducing pain signals that are sent to the brain, it is also thought that over time a TENS machine can actually retrain the nerves, even for those suffering from nerve damage.
+As well as helping to manage pain, it is also thought that over time a TENS machine can actually retrain the nerves, even for those suffering from nerve damage.

 Chiropractors feel that the treatment, if conducted over an extended period of time, can change the behavior of the nerve and stop it from sending pain signals to the brain.

-Though research is still limited, studies have shown that TENS is effective in reducing inflammation.
+Though research is still limited, studies have shown that TENS is powerful when it comes to reducing inflammation.

-Researchers can’t confirm exactly how TENS manages to achieve this, however a study on pro inflammatory cytokines did find it to be effective.
+Researchers can’t confirm exactly how it manages to achieve this, however a study on pro inflammatory cytokines did find it to be effective.

 A TENS unit provides you with complete control over your treatment, unlike pain medications where it isn’t always possible or feasible to simply increase or reduce the dose if it isn’t working.

-Depending which unit you choose, you’re provided with a range of different intensity settings and modes to target the pain, it’s simply a case of finding the best TENS unit for your needs.
+Depending which device you choose, you’re provided with a range of different intensity settings and modes to target the pain, it’s simply a case of finding the right TENS machine for your needs.

-When users speak about chronic daily pain, they often speak of the frustration they feel in terms of having no control over their pain.
+When users speak about chronic daily pain, they often speak of the frustration they feel in terms of having no control over their condition.

-A TENS unit has been shown through research to be effective for a wide range of different conditions.
-In particular back and knee pain, as well as the many different forms of arthritis.
+TENS therapy has been shown through research to be powerful for a wide range of different conditions.
+In particular for back pain, as well as the many different forms of arthritis.

-There are also a number of lesser known uses for a TENS machine including for those suffering from urinary incontinence as well as mental health conditions such as depression and anxiety.
+Lesser known uses for a TENS machine include help for those suffering from urinary incontinence, as well as mental health conditions such as depression and anxiety.

 PRO TIP – Don’t forget to check for latex-free pads if you have a latex allergy!